 - Prof. Dr. Katharine Richardson (University of Copenhagen, Denmark)

-- Dr. Kate Moran (University of Victoria and CEO of Ocean Networks, Canada)
+- Prof. Dr. Kate Moran (University of Victoria and CEO of Ocean Networks, Canada)

 - Prof. Dr. Stefan Schouten (NIOZ – Royal Netherlands Institute for Sea Research, The Netherlands)